bobocode-blyznytsia/bring-framework-demo/README.md

-# bring-framework-demo
+# Bring Framework Demo App
-Project to demonstrate work of Bring framework
+Project to demonstrate work of Bring framework.

+The demo is based on Bobocode homework: Find the largest picture from Mars